 What began as a treatment option for muscle spasms soon transformed into a cosmetic procedure that offered a multitude of health benefits.
 According to the American Society for Aesthetic Plastic Surgery, almost 4.5 million people sought out this nonsurgical procedure in 2016 alone.
-While many sought it out for cosmetic purposes, it won’t be a surprise if that number continues to grow as the benefits of Botox go beyond just providing an aesthetic improvement.
+While many sought it out for cosmetic purposes, it won’t be a surprise if that number continues to grow as the benefits of BOTOX® go beyond just providing an aesthetic improvement.

 While Botox majorly helps in eliminating lines, wrinkles and reducing excessive sweating, the benefits of Botox span far beyond.
 Now, if you’re thinking about joining the 4.5 million Americans who seek Botox injections each year, consider the following benefits that await you, as Botox –

 - Reduces facial wrinkles: Let’s start with the benefits that everyone knows.
-Botox is an FDA-approved cosmetic treatment used to reduce dynamic facial wrinkles.
+It is an FDA-approved cosmetic treatment used to reduce dynamic facial wrinkles.
 These are the very same wrinkles that appear when you make an expression, such as laughing, frowning, or squinting.
 It also relaxes the muscles across your forehead, between your eyebrows and around your eyes to help you look younger.

 - Treats headaches and migraines: If you experience persistent headaches, then getting a Botox treatment can help.
 It can provide many patients with a treatment with fewer possible side effects than medicines for Migraine.
 While it’s still not sure how Botox helps migraines, it’s said that it works by blocking sensory nerves that send pain signals to the brain, and it relaxes the muscles that cause tension headaches.